as3ng/RTLCTF/Forensics/Impostor/README.md

 I'd still strongly recommend to download Volatility 2 instead of Volatility 3 due to its several plugins limitations.

-We can use `imageinfo` or `kdbgscan` in order to retrieve the OS Profile of the challenge.
+We can use `imageinfo` or `kdbgscan` plugin in order to retrieve the OS Profile of the challenge.